umarxd/ethereal/README.md

-Ethereal is a online sticker store that offers various handmade sticker for reasonable prices.
+Ethereal is a online sticker store that offers various handmade stickers for reasonable prices.